Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

 <details>
 <summary>Array</summary>

+- `AsEnumerable` for `ImmutableArray<>` : Return underlying array as `IEnumerable<>` to avoid boxing and get performance improvements with LinQ.
+The BCL overrided some linq method but not all(and my own linq extensions do not support)
 - `MoveTo` : Move item on `fromIndex` to `toIndex`
 - `EmptyIfDefault` for `ImmutableArray<>` : Return empty array if source is `null`
 - `TryAt` for `ImmutableArray<>`